I hope my ideas add to your enjoyment of the festive season, and if you get the chance please do come and dine with us at Coworth Park.

 Do you have any advice for how to put a twist on the traditional trimmings?

 I’m a great believer in the classics and, more importantly, cooking the classics well.
 The one exception I make to this is that I like to jazz up the stuffing.
-This can be done with the addition of many different ingredients from apricots to rosemary, or even truffle and foie gras for a richer flavour.
+This is done with the addition of many different ingredients from apricots to rosemary, or even truffle and foie gras for a richer taste.
+For really flavoursome gravy, try adding a teaspoon of Marmite.

 What makes the perfect Christmas pudding?